 A Clash of Kings

-Gyles attends the Tourney for King Joffrey's 13th Name Day.
-When he receives his copy of Stannis Baratheon's letter concerning the illegitimacy of Cersei Lannister's children with Robert I, he sends it on to King's Landing.
-Due to the war, King's Landing is supplied mainly by Lord Gyles and Lady Tanda Stokeworth, for their lands are far enough away from the fighting to be untouched by war.
-Gyles is present when Tyrion Lannister offers his terms for peace for Ser Cleos Frey to take back to Robb Stark.
+Due to the War of the Five Kings, King's Landing is supplied mainly by Lord Rosby and Lady Stokeworth, for their lands are far enough away from the fighting to be untouched by the war.
+Gyles is present when Tyrion Lannister offers his terms for peace for Ser Cleos Frey to take back to Robb Stark, King in the North.

 A Storm of Swords

 After the funeral of Lord Tywin Lannister, Gyles tells Queen Regent Cersei he has commissioned a statue of Lord Tywin to be placed by the Lion Gate in King's Landing.
 Rosby's coughing has gotten much worse and he is beginning to cough up blood.

 Cersei learns that Tywin had named Garth Tyrell to become the new master of coin.
 In order to prevent another Tyrell from joining the small council, she lies to Lord Mace Tyrell, telling him she has already named Lord Gyles as the new master of coin to the council instead.